-The Baltimore Board of Estimates is expected today to defer until 2019 a $2 million payment for city land sold for a new Howard Park supermarket.
+The Board of Estimates today deferred until at least 2019 a $2 million payment for city land sold for a new Howard Park supermarket.

-The city has reached an agreement with Klein’s Family Markets to build a ShopRite on the site of a former Super Pride store on the 4600 block of Liberty Heights Ave.
+The city has reached an agreement with Klein’s Family Markets to build a ShopRite on the site of a former Super Pride store on the 4600 block of Liberty Heights Avenue.

-Under terms disclosed Monday, Klein’s Liberty Heights Shopping Center LLC won’t pay the $2 million purchase price for 5.6 acres of city land until the eighth-year anniversary of the settlement date.
-Interest payments would be deferred until 2116.
+Under terms disclosed Monday, Klein’s Liberty Heights Shopping Center LLC won’t pay the $2 million purchase price for the six acres of city land until the eighth-year anniversary of the settlement date.
+Interest payments would also be deferred.

 The city recently allotted $1,030,286 to prepare the site for the new supermarket (including demolishing the present Super Pride building) and $134,875 to help relocate the owner of an existing tavern.
 It has committed a further $500,000 for employee training.